Insights

 Malta’s coastline is picturesque with many harbours, bays, creeks, sandy beaches and rocky covers.
 It takes about 2 to 3 hours to get to Malta by air from most European cities.

 Additionally, there are frequent and direct flights to Malta from London, Rome, Paris, Frankfurt, Brussels, Geneva, Athens, Amsterdam, Madrid, Munich and Vienna, amongst others.
-Other frequent flights are also operated from North African and Middle East destinations.
+Other frequent flights are also operated from North African and Middle Eastern destinations.

 Read on what it's like to live in Malta.